KennanChan/grasscutter-connector/README.md

 # grasscutter-connector
-A nodejs connector to send commands to grasscutter java service via http.
+a nodejs connector to send commands to grasscutter java service via http.

-Grasscutter-connector wraps the grasscutter java service as a child process.
+grasscutter-connector wraps the grasscutter java service as a child process.

-Once grasscutter-connector receives an http post request with json array like `["command1", "command2"]`, it then passes the commands to grasscutter service via command line.
+once grasscutter-connector receives an http post request with json array like `["command1", "command2"]`, it then passes the commands to grasscutter service via command line.

 # usage
 ```shell